Einherjar1632/XamarinFormsMySQL/README.md

 # XamarinFormsMySQL
-This sample is used to connect directly to MySQL from Xamarin.
+This source is a sample for direct connection to MySQL from Xamarin.